FAQ: Evaluation and more

 - Doctoral study, healthcare workers and managers in a corporate setting (in progress).
 Since September 2007, Tackling the Tough Skills™ has been used to teach life skills and emotional intelligence skills to hourly workers and managers in a corporate healthcare setting.
 The focus of the research is to better understand the experience of healthcare employees enrolled in the class.
 The course has been integrated into that institution's ongoing employee educational program.
 The response has been overwhelmingly positive from educators, employees and managers.
 The study is being conducted by Roxanne T. Miller, Ph.D.
 Candidate in Adult Education, University of Missouri-St. Louis.

 - Feedback from Training Program for Trainers.
-Since March 2008, Rosilee Trotta has taught a 12-hour Dean's Certificate Program for Trainers at University of Missouri-St. Louis in using the Tackling the Tough Skills™ curriculum.
+From March 2008 to June 2013, Rosilee Trotta taught a 12-hour Dean's Certificate Program for Trainers at University of Missouri-St. Louis in using the Tackling the Tough Skills™ curriculum.
 Many educators and program administrators who participated have used the curriculum for a period of time.
 They have shared success stories about the impact on their clients of diverse backgrounds and situations.

 - Ex-offender group interview, qualitative evaluation.
 This is a transcript of a 10-minute group interview Roxanne Miller conducted with 10 male and female ex-offenders in St. Louis at the beginning of the 5th week of a 12-week class taught by Rosilee Trotta, the curriculum's author.
 At the time of this interview, the participants had received 2 weeks of training from the Attitude chapter and 2 weeks from the Responsibility chapter.